Santa Trolley tickets are on sale and going fast! Reserve your family experience today!

 Many volunteers at PTM were introduced to the museum by their family.
 This includes Artie Ellis, whose father, Art, was the fifth member ever of the museum, and, as Artie explains, “has been volunteering here since the Earth cooled.”
 Artie says that his father was one that encouraged his "interest in trolleys and trains" when he was "just a wee lad.”

 Artie inherited the “tinkerer and gadgeteer genes” from his father, and went on to pursue a degree and career in machine tool technology.
-Read his summary of his more recent contributions to the museum and why he enjoys the work:
+Below, he explains some of his contributions to the museum and why he enjoys the work:

 "Since retiring in 2016, I’ve had the pleasure of working with talented volunteers who encouraged me and gave direction so I could fill a void in reproducing lost artifacts.
 West Penn 832’s restoration team supplied me with original photographs of the end dash and hand brake, which we reproduced using modern investment casting and CNC machining technology.
 This is one example of the problem solving that keeps me coming back, and it is what I like to do.
 I must say however, the biggest reward is working, talking and sharing with the talented volunteers and staff at the Pennsylvania Trolley Museum.
 We are family."